Our Law Firm Holds Negligent Trucking Companies Accountable

 - Speeding in a construction zone

 Ryder Systems, also known as Ryder Integrated Logistics, is a shipping carrier and freight company based in Miami, Florida.
 According to FMCSA, the company operates 5,187 vehicles nationwide.
 Ryder Systems has been cited for 4,168 safety violations over the last 2 years, according to FMCSA data collected in August 2018.

 - Driving more than 15 mph over the speed limit

 - Operating a commercial truck while dangerously fatigued

 - Reckless driving

 In the same period, Ryder was involved in 401 truck accidents, which caused 168 injuries and 13 fatalities.

 Fight Unsafe Trucking Company Practices.
 Call Today!

-When a trucking company allows carelessness to infiltrate their operations, everyone on the road suffers.
-Truckers pay with their safety and finances while drivers around them pay through the catastrophic damage of a trucking accident.
+When a trucking company allows carelessness to infiltrate operations, everyone on the road suffers.
+Truckers pay with their safety and finances, while other drivers pay through the catastrophic damage of an accident.
 If you’ve suffered because of an unsafe truck company, Arnold & Itkin is ready to fight for your recovery.

-At Arnold & Itkin, we’re a team of truck accident lawyers who knows what it takes to stand up against some of the largest truck companies in the nation.
-We’ve heard their excuses, and we refuse to let them use them to rob a client of the recovery that they deserve.
-Because of our dedication to results, we’ve recovered billions for clients.
+At Arnold & Itkin, our truck accident lawyers know what it takes to stand up against the largest truck companies in the nation.
+We’ve heard their excuses, and we refuse to let them use them to rob a client of the recovery they deserve.
+Because of our dedication to results, we’ve recovered billions.
 Our mission is to make roads safer and protect truckers and other motorists from paying the steepest prices for the profit of big truck companies.